ViaAnthroposBenevolentia/md-to-pdf-ext/README.md

-# Markdown to PDF Converter Edge Add-on
+# Markdown to PDF Converter Extension

 An open-source Microsoft Edge add-on that converts Markdown (.md) files into PDF files directly in your browser.